|

 Answer: Our Real-Time Wattage Meter (aka Power Watchertm) feature is unique because it is integrated to the power supply and it displays digitally the total DC output's wattage drawn out to the system from the power supply, in real-time.
 Since HIGH POWER® power supply's wattage rating is based on the maximum performance of this same total DC output power (and not maximum AC power that can go into our power supply), users can now visually determine how much power reserve is available at any given time.
 For example, if the maximum system power consumption is shown to be no more than 150w, then with our 500w model such as HPC-500-A12S, you would have additional 350w of reserve power to accommodate additional components such as video cards or drives.
 And if the system isn't doing well, you can focus your debug effort somewhere else other than the power supply wattage sufficiency issue.

+If you plug the power cord of your entire system to a power wattage monitor device, it tells you the total wattage consumption of your system plus that consumed by the power supply.
+In the case of most low-priced power supply, it itself can consumes just as much power as it is providing to the system.
 Use of such power wattage monitor device provides a reading that is much higher than your system power consumption.
 It can not answer these decade old questions -- How much power is my system currently draws from the power supply ?
 And would my power supply have enough power if I add a new video card ?
 If the system isn't doing well, you still don't know whether it is insufficient power supply wattage or just inefficient power supply.

 NOTE: